5 IMPORTANT Things to Consider Before You Move to Panama

 Visit First!

-Even though there is an extra expense to visit Panama before you decide to move to Panama, we highly recommend that you visit first to determine if Panama is a good fit.
+Even though it is an extra expense to visit Panama before you decide to move there, we highly recommend that you visit first to determine if it is a good fit.
 As much as I love living in Panama, I know it’s not right for everyone.

 If you’re from Canada or the United States, you can visit Panama for 180 days.
-But many other countries can only visit Panama for 30 days.
+However, many other countries can only visit Panama for 30 days.

-Determine if you’d prefer to live at the beach or the mountains then visit the areas you are most interested in during your exploratory trip.
-If you’re not sure which you’d prefer, allow adequate time on your exploratory trip to investigate many different areas in Panama.
+Determine if you’d prefer to live at the beach or the mountains, and then visit the areas you are most interested in during your exploratory trip.
+If you’re unsure which you’d prefer, allow adequate time on your exploratory trip to investigate many different areas in Panama.

 A Panama Relocation Tour or a Private Tour is an ideal way to explore Panama and learn about the most popular places to live.
 We also have information about how to do a Self-Guided tour.